sina42048/LaraPay/README.md

     try {
         LaraPay::setDriver('idpay')
             ->checkAmount(function($transactionId) {
-                return $amount; // $amount should be return from your table in database based on transaction id })
+                return $amount; // $amount should be return from your table in database based on transaction id, throw exception if amount not found
+            })
             ->verify(function(LaraRecipt $recipt) {
                 dd($recipt); // payment is verfied , recipt data accessable